I'm Emily Reynolds.

 it's poignant and touching.
 And just a feel-good tale about growing up, persevering, and surprisingly good things coming out of overcoming opposition.
 Check it out.
 You and your little people are going to love it!

 So don't forget me (forget-me-nots pictured above, wink, wink...) as I disappear from monthly posting.
-For this, my friends, this is the end of my stint as a book reviewer. ("Whew!"
+For this, my friends, is the end of my stint as a book reviewer. ("Whew!"
 You're saying, "She was WAY too long-winded for the job."
 Yeah.
 I know.

 Which is part of the reason I'm winding down.
 So one year ago, I set out to write a baker's dozen (thirteen months' worth) of reviews of my favorite children's books.
-Well, I finished this month!
+Well, I finished the thirteenth this month!

 And now, since I won't be scrambling to write a book review monthly, perhaps I'll get around to using my early morning writing time to actually write the second draft of my novel manuscript this fall.